hazelcast/hazelcast/site/docs/api/submitting-jobs.md

 The `jet` command also some global options:

-* `-a`: comma separated addresses for the cluster
-* `-n`: cluster name, which must match what's configured on the cluster
+* `-t`: name and comma separated addresses for the cluster, which must match what's configured on the cluster, cluster name is optional
 * `-f`: path to a client config file, which can be used instead of supplying an address and name.